Treatments for Shoulder Pain

 There is a broad range of treatments that can be used to treat shoulder pain, ranging from advice, simple pain killers, specialist physiotherapy, therapeutic injections and surgery.
 The most important factor is the correct diagnosis at the beginning.
-For this you will need a thorough assessment of your shoulder involving consultation and examination.
+For this you will need a thorough assessment of your shoulder involving a consultation and examination.

 These assessments are usually supported by medical imaging which can involve x-rays, ultrasound scans, CT scans or MRI, depending on what is found at the time of your assessment.
 Almost three quarters of patients with shoulder pain are treated without surgery.
 Non-operative treatment relies heavily on the close interaction between the shoulder specialist, and the physiotherapists involved in your care.

-What sort of surgery might I need?
+What sort of surgery might i need?

 Shoulder surgery can involve either minimally invasive keyhole surgery or more traditional ‘open’ surgery.

 Steroid injections, combined with local anaesthetic, can be very helpful in trying to diagnose shoulder problems.
 It is important to ensure that people do not have this treatment too frequently or use this treatment as a substitute for a longer-acting solution, such as surgery, for certain conditions.